 Your menstrual cycle begins on the first day of your menstruation and continues up to, but not including, the first day of your next period.
-Women’s cycles range from 21-40 days or more, with an average of around 28 days.
+How long the period lasts and how often it comes is different for everyone.
+Women’s cycles range from 21 to 40 days or more, with an average of around 28 days.

 The length of your cycle may change from month to month.
-Periods usually last between two to seven days and blood loss varies from light to heavy and bright red to dark brown.
+Periods usually last between 2 to 7 days and blood loss varies from light to heavy and bright red to dark brown.

 Any alteration in what you consider to be your normal cycle can be a cause for concern.
 Variations may mean you have a period more often or less often than is normal for you or you may not have a period at all.
 You may also bleed more or less than normal, and the length of your period may also change.